 A professional development review will be initiated when a tenured faculty member receives three consecutive overall "Unsatisfactory" annual reviews (see Section 7.) or an "Unsatisfactory" Peer Review (see Section 9.2.4.4.) or upon request of the faculty member (see Section 9.6).
-The department head will inform the faculty member that they are subject to a Professional Development Review, and of the nature and procedures of the review.
-A faculty member can be exempted from review upon recommendation of the department head, director, or supervisor and approval of the dean when substantive mitigating, circumstances (e.g., serious illness) exist.
+The department head will inform the faculty member that he or she is subject to a Professional Development Review, and of the nature and procedures of the review.
+A faculty member can be exempted from review upon recommendation of the department head, director, or supervisor and approval of the dean when substantive mitigating, circumstances (e.g. serious illness) exist.
 For more information on the process of the Professional Development Review see University SAP 12.06.99.M0.01 (Post-Tenure Review).
 If substantial or chronic deficiencies are identified, the review committee specifically elaborates the deficiencies in writing and a copy is provided to the faculty member, department head, and dean.
 The faculty member, review committee, and department head/ director/supervisor shall then work together to draw up a "Professional Development Plan" (see Section 8.5.) acceptable to the dean.

 - The purposes of Professional Development Review are to: identify and officially acknowledge substantial or chronic deficits in performance; develop a specific professional development plan by which to remedy deficiencies; and monitor progress toward achievement of the professional development plan. - The Professional Development Review will be conducted by an ad hoc review committee (hereafter referred to as the review committee), unless the faculty member requests that it be conducted by the department head.
 The three-member ad hoc faculty review committee will be appointed by the dean, in consultation with the department head and faculty member to be reviewed.
-When appropriate, the committee membership may include faculty from other departments, colleges, or universities. - On behalf of the Dean, the Executive Associate Dean will solicit a list of names of potential committee members from the faculty member and a list of individuals that should not be contacted.
-The department head will give feedback on the submitted names and have the opportunity to provide additional names.
-The Dean will appoint the three-member ad hoc faculty review committee based on the input from the faculty member and the department head. - The faculty member to be reviewed will prepare a review dossier by providing all documents, materials, and statements they deem relevant and necessary for the review within one month of notification of Professional Review.
-All materials submitted by the faculty member are to be included in the dossier.
-Although review dossiers will differ, the dossier will include at minimum current curriculum vitae, a teaching portfolio, and a statement on current research, scholarship, or creative work. - The department head will add to the dossier any further materials they deem necessary or relevant to the review of the faculty member's academic performance.
-The faculty member has the right to review and respond in writing to any materials added by the department head with the written response included in the dossier.
-In addition, the faculty member has the right to add any materials at any time during the review process.
+When appropriate, the committee membership may include faculty from other departments, colleges, or universities.